fapulito/calimojo/CI_FIXES.md

 2. ✅ PostgreSQL connections work with or without SSL
 3. ✅ Correct database user is used
 4. ✅ SSL mode is properly configured for test environment

+## Note on Module Caching in Tests

+The `postgres_connection.t` test uses `require FB::Db` multiple times with different environment variables.
+While Perl caches modules in `%INC`, this doesn't affect the test because:

+1. The test only validates that connection attempts fail with appropriate error messages
+2. The connection logic runs at object instantiation time (`FB::Db->new()`), not at module load time
+3. Environment variables are checked during `_build_dbh()`, which runs for each new object
+4. The "subroutine redefined" warnings are harmless and don't affect test results

+All 26 tests in `postgres_connection.t` pass successfully.